The Excel VLOOKUP Function

-In the spreadsheet below, columns A and B list an inventory of grocery items, and their prices, and cell E2 of the spreadsheet shows a simple example of the Vlookup function being used to look up the price of an item from the inventory.
+Columns A and B of the spreadsheet below list an inventory of grocery items and their prices.
+Cell E2 of the spreadsheet shows a simple example of the Vlookup function being used to look up the price of an item from the inventory.

 |1||Item Description||Cost ($)|| ||Current Item:||Current Item Cost ($)|| |